• Home

 For best results, flip the cake stand over with the plaque side facing down, and place a weight on the bottom of the candlestick (see video).
 Let it dry in that position overnight.

-Step 3: Paint entire cake stand
+Step 3: Paint the entire cake stand

 Now, here comes the fun part!
 Paint the entire cake stand with 1-2 coats of chalk paint, waiting about 2 hours in between coats.